 Feelings give you important information

 Your feelings give you important messages about how to deal with situations, help you make decisions, understand yourself, and connect with others.
 For example, fear or anger can alert you to danger and help you make decisions to keep yourself safe.
-Likewise, if you feel emotional hurt, it alerts you that something’s wrong and helps you figure out how to proceed.
+Likewise, if you feel emotional pain, it alerts you that something’s wrong and helps you figure out how to proceed.
 If you don’t register the emotional pain, you won’t ask for what you need – to be treated with kindness and respect.

 Sharing your feelings creates emotional intimacy